glathoud/transfun/README.md

 # transfun

-`transfun` is a JavaScript library that lets you write `map/filter/reduce` code that runs much faster than the equivalent native `map/filter/reduce code`.
+`transfun` is a JavaScript library that lets you write `map/filter/reduce` code that runs much faster than the equivalent native `map/filter/reduce code`:

 ![speedup](img/jsperf_safari.png)